xGR: Efficient Generative Recommendation Serving at Scale: Beam Search

 \subsection{Early Sorting Termination}

-During token generation, beam search accumulates log-probabilities (\texttt{log\_prob}) rather than multiplying raw probabilities to ensure numerical stability.
-After that, beam search selects the Top-$BW$ token sequences from the filtered candidate sequences.
-This procedure can be viewed as a partial sorting problem, which obviates the need for fully sorting and thereby provides an opportunity to reduce computational complexity.
-Another feature is that the \texttt{log\_prob} results for each beam are inherently in descending order.
+During token generation, beam search accumulates log-probabilities (\textit{log\_prob}) rather than multiplying raw probabilities to ensure numerical stability.
+After that, beam search selects the Top-$K$ token sequences from the filtered candidate sequences, which can be viewd as a partial sorting problem.
+Another feature is that the \textit{log\_prob} results for each beam are inherently in descending order.
 Based on the above considerations, xBeam adopts an early termination mechanism to improve sorting efficiency.

-Figure~\ref{fig:termination} shows the sorting process with early termination. xBeam maintains a global min heap of size $BW$ to store the top-ranking token sequences along with their associated \texttt{log\_prob} values.
-During sorting, xBeam visits the leaves of each sub-beam tree sequentially.
-During the traversal of each beam, if the leaf's \texttt{log\_prob} exceeds that of the heap's top element, it is inserted into the heap, and the heap structure is adjusted to maintain order.
+Figure~\ref{fig:termination} shows the sorting process with early termination. xBeam maintains a global min heap of size $K$ to store the top-ranking token sequences along with their associated \textit{log\_prob} values.
+Specifically, xBeam visits the leaves of each sub-beam tree sequentially.
+During the traversal of each beam, if the leaf's \textit{log\_prob} exceeds that of the heap's top element, it is inserted into the heap, and the heap structure is adjusted to maintain order.
 Otherwise, the sorting operation of that beam is terminated immediately.
-After traversing all beams, xBeam retrieves the top-$BW$ token sequences.
-In this way, xBeam significantly reduces sorting overhead while ensuring high-quality sequence selection.
+Finally, xBeam retrieves the top-$K$ token sequences.
+In this way, xBeam reduces sorting overhead while ensuring high-quality sequence selection.